An equivariant index theorem for hypoelliptic operators: Algebraic JLO formula

 \section{Algebraic JLO formula}

-We come back to the situation of section \ref{sindex}, where $M$ is a foliated manifold and $G\subset\Diff(M)$ is a discrete group of foliated diffeomorphisms.
-We first define some useful algebras.
+In this section we collect all the preceding results and construct cyclic cocycles by means of JLO-type formulas.
+Let $M$ be a foliated manifold of dimension $n=v+h$, $v$ being the dimension of the leaves, and $G\subset\Diff(M)$ a discrete group of foliated diffeomorphisms.
 Let $EG$ be the universal $G$-bundle over the classifying space $BG$.
-We take $EG$ as the geometric realization of the simplicial set $N\overline{G}_{\bullet}$ and consider the induced action of $G$ on the DG algebra of smooth differential forms $(\Omega(EG),d)$.
-The crossed product
+We take $EG$ as the geometric realization of the simplicial set $N\overline{G}_{\bullet}$ and consider the induced action of $G$ on the DG algebra of smooth differential forms $\Omega(EG)$.
+We shall denote by $d_H$ the differential over $EG$, reserving the classical notation $d$ for the total differential over the products of spaces $EG\times M$ or $EG \times T^*M$.
+The algebraic crossed product

-is a particular case of the DG algebra constructed in section \ref{sequiv}, where the manifold $M$ is reduced to a point.
+is a particular case of the DG algebra constructed in Section \ref{sequiv}, the manifold $M$ being replaced by a point.
 Hence considering twisted tensor products with the tensor algebra of $\C G$, one gets the DG algebra extension of $\G$ and its completion:

-Now let $\S(M)=\L(M)[[\eps]]$ be the $G$-algebra of formal power series constructed in section \ref{sbimod}, together with its subalgebras $\D(M)$, $\D_c(M)$, and the corresponding $\D(M)$-bimodule of trace-class operators $\T(M)$.
-The space $\Omega(EG,\S(M))$ of smooth differential forms on $EG$ with values in $\S(M)$ is a DG algebra, for the pointwise product of differential forms and de Rham differential $d$ on $EG$.
+Now let $\S(M)=\L(M)[[\eps]]$ be the $G$-algebra of formal power series constructed in Section \ref{sbimod}, together with the subalgebras $\D(M)$, $\D_c(M)$, and the corresponding $\D(M)$-bimodule of trace-class operators $\T(M)$.
+The space $\Omega(EG,\S(M))$ of smooth differential forms on $EG$ with values in $\S(M)$ is a DG algebra, for the pointwise product of differential forms and de Rham differential $d_H$ over $EG$.
 We endow $\Omega(EG,\S(M))$ with the $G$-action which combines the actions of $G$ on $EG$ and $\S(M)$ respectively.
 The crossed product

-is therefore a DG algebra, with differential $d(\alpha\otimes U_g) = d\alpha\otimes U_g$ for all $\alpha\in \Omega(EG,\S(M))$ and $g\in G$.
+is therefore a DG algebra, with differential $d_H(\alpha\otimes U_g) = d_H\alpha\otimes U_g$ for all $\alpha\in \Omega(EG,\S(M))$ and $g\in G$.
 Considering twisted tensor products with the tensor algebra of $\C G$, a DG algebra extension of $\U$ is defined as above:

+We will \emph{not} take the adic completion of $\V$ with respect to the kernel of the projection homomorphism $\V\to \U$ because this does not lead to the right object.
+Instead, we only build an homomorphism from the tensor algebra $T\A$ over $\A=\cinfc(S^*_HM)\rtimes G$ to $\V$.
+As in Section \ref{sindex} choose a linear splitting